ravendb/docs/Documentation/2.5/Raven.Documentation.Pages/server/deployment/embedded.markdown

 # Embedded

 RavenDB makes it very easy to be embedded within your application.
-The first step is to reference the embedded client, either via nuget (package name: RavenDB-Embedded) or by taking the files from the build zip.
+The first step is to reference the embedded client, either via nuget (package name: RavenDB.Embedded) or by taking the files from the build zip.

 After referencing the embedded client from your project, all that is left to do is initializing: